angrybacon/doomsday-wiki/markdown/articles/2021/09/27/dark-pitual.md

 :card[Ideas Unbound], played :card[Lotus Petal], cycled into Cavern on Merfolk, and cast an uncounterable :card[Thassa's Oracle] for the win.

-Game 3, I was on a mull to 5, but found a quick hand of Fetchland, :card[Dark Ritual], :card[Doomsday], :card[Daze].
+Game 3, I was on a mull to 5, but found a quick hand of fetchland, :card[Dark Ritual], :card[Doomsday], :card[Daze].
 I drew into a second :card[Daze] after Kyle opened with :card[Volcanic Island] into :card[Delver of Secrets].
 On my turn, I cracked the fetch for